Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health insurance in Switzerland.

 - Who needs Swiss health insurance?

-- How to apply for Swiss health insurance
+- Applying for health insurance in Switzerland

 - Private Swiss health insurance

-- Swiss health insurance for students
+- Swiss health insurance costs and reimbursements

 Any foreigner who is living or working in Switzerland will typically need to take out Swiss health insurance once they are an official resident and have received their permit, although some exemptions exist.

 Some of the exceptions for residents in Switzerland include:

 - pensioners who draw a pension exclusively in an EU or EFTA state;

 - cross-border workers who are insured in another EU or EFTA state;

 - students who are temporarily resident in Switzerland and have comparable insurance;